rlk/util3d/obj.md

         obj_set_prop_loc(object, OBJ_KN, -1, glGetUniformLocation(program, "NormalTexture"), -1);

     The material color will be set using `glUniform4fv`, the sampler index with `glUniform1i`, and the texture transform with `glUniformMatrix4fv`.

+- `void obj_render(obj *O)`

+    Render OBJ `O`.
+The polygons and lines of all surfaces are rendered using their assigned materials.
+Aside from materials and textures, no OpenGL state is modified.
+In particular, any bound vertex and fragment shaders execute as expected.

 ### Element Creation